Cyclic operads, Koszul complexes, and hairy graph complexes: Using symplectic and orthogonal vector spaces

 \begin{rem} We have the following equivalent formulations: \begin{enumerate} \item $\ot^\bullet$ is a $\kk$-linear functor $\kk\db \rightarrow \f (\vo)$, given by $\mathbf{d} \mapsto \ot^d$; \item $\spt^\bullet$ is a $\kk$-linear functor $(\kk \db)_{(-;+)} \rightarrow \f (\vsp)$, given by $\mathbf{d} \mapsto \spt^d$. \end{enumerate} \end{rem}

-We also have the following fundamental result, which is a consequence of the fundamental theorems of invariant theory.
+One has the following consequence of the fundamental theorems of invariant theory.
 (Sam and Snowden mostly work over $\kk = \mathbb{C}$; however, they indicate that their results hold over any field of characteristic zero, if one works with split forms of the orthogonal group \cite[Section 1.7]{MR3376738}.)

 \begin{thm} \cite[Sections 4.1 and 4.2]{MR3376738} The $\kk$-linear functors

 are fully faithful. \end{thm}